ACM20121 Certificate II In

 To find out more about the units offered within each course visit the Course Content section on our qualifications pages.

-To successfully complete our on-campus Animal Care courses, attendance is compulsory on your scheduled on-site/practical training days.
+To successfully complete our on-campus / on-site Animal Care courses, attendance is compulsory for all practical training days and classroom days.

-If you are unwell, you will be asked to contact your trainer in advance to arrange a time to catch up.
-Due to the intensive nature of the course, if you are absent for more than 2 practical training days, it is unlikely you will be able to successfully complete this qualification within the given timeframe.
+If you’re unwell, you’ll be asked to contact your Trainer in advance to arrange a time to catch up.
+Due to the intensive nature of the course, if you’re absent more than two (2) days, it’s unlikely you’ll be able to successfully complete your qualification within the given timeframe.

-The application process for our Animal Care on-campus courses are as follows:-
+The application process for our Animal Care on-campus / on-site courses are as follows:

 • Step 1 – Apply using our online form found on the course page.
 If an application period is not open you can register your details and we will contact you when applications are open.

 • Step 2 – Your application will be reviewed by one of our AVT Student Liaison Officers.
-If you are a VETDSS high school student we will speak with your VET Co-ordinator.
+If you are a VETDSS high school student we will speak with your parent/guardian and VET Coordinator.

 • Step 3 – Successful applicants will be emailed an offer including payment plan details.